ProjectNeura/leads-docs/docs/index.md

 VeC99, the first car equipped with LEADS, is a three-wheel rear-drive electric racing car.
 We have two Arduino Micros as the power controller and the wheel speed controller.
-The power controller is responsible for the battery voltage and pedal positions, whereas the wheel speed controller processes IMU input, as well as pauses from the three hall effect, switches into wheel speeds.
+The power controller is responsible for the battery voltage and pedal positions, whereas the wheel speed controller processes IMU input, as well as pauses from the three hall effect switches, into wheel speeds.
 An Orange Pi 5 Pro assembles data from the microcontrollers together with some other GPIO devices and displays information on a touch screen located under the hood.

 ![dashboard](_static/dashboard.png)